Make a Donation

 If you have inquiries about internships or practicums please contact firstname.lastname@example.org.

+Thank you for your interest in volunteering at Albuquerque Health Care for the Homeless (AHCH).
 All AHCH volunteers must be 18 years or older and able to commit to a regular schedule for at least 6 months.
 Applications will be reviewed on a rolling basis.
 You will be contacted following the submission of you volunteer application to discuss how your skills and interests may fit an open volunteer position.
 If selected, you will be invited to a volunteer orientation and training.
-AHCH volunteer orientations take place in October, January, April, and July.
+AHCH volunteer orientations take place in January, April, July and October.

 Advocacy on policy issues is essential to AHCH’s work on behalf of people experiencing homelessness; not just in Albuquerque, but nationally too.
 AHCH advocates for solutions to the core issues that contribute to homelessness, including: living wages/entitlements, housing, and access to health care.
 An Advocacy Committee comprised of staff and board members (donors/volunteers) meets regularly to prioritize and plan AHCH’s advocacy activities.
 Activities include hosting tours of elected officials, reaching out to neighborhood associations, working on cross-agency task forces, speaking at City Council meetings, registering voters and participation in coalitions and professional organizations, lobbying at State Legislature and participation in special initiatives related to Advocacy.